jina-ai/docs/chapters/primitive_data_type.rst

      - A derived type based on :class:`NdArray` which stores non-zero entries.
    * - QueryLang
      - basic
-     - test
+     - A Pythonic interface to access and manipulate :class:`QueryLangProto`.
    * - QueryLangSet
      - composite
-     - test
+     - A mutable sequence of :class:`QueryLang`.
    * - Request
      - basic
-     - test
+     - A Pythonic interface to access and manipulate :class:`RequestProto`.
    * - NameScore
      - basic
-     - test
+     - A Pythonic interface to access and manipulate :class:`NamedScoreProto`.

 Jina Types in Action
 ====================